×

 a rendered model in Infraworks showing high-rise buildings, road infrastructure and landscape

 Infraworks is also one of the most used BIM software from Autodesk for infrastructure projects by civil engineers.
 With Infraworks, large-scale infrastructure models can be generated and managed with detailed data.
-It allows incorporating data from other CAD and 3D models, GIS, CityGML (information model and XML-based encoding of 3D landscape and city models) and satellite imagery.
+It allows incorporating data from other CAD and 3D models, BIM-GIS, CityGML (information model and XML-based encoding of 3D landscape and city models) and satellite imagery.
 Design proposals can be created with accurate and appropriate details.

 Furthermore, within Infraworks, the layout for roads, drainage and earthworks etc can be created and project feasibility can be assessed.
 For road design, details such as cross-sections and roadside grading, or even roundabout design, can be easily produced.
 Simulations for traffic, mobility and flood also allow an assessment of design feasibility before it gets finalised.